 Bush, Louisiana at Odds over Reconstruction Plan

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 NPR's Greg Allen reports.

 GREG ALLEN: The Baker bill would set up a corporation that would help New Orleans and other communities move people out of badly damaged neighborhoods, and relocate them to areas that will be rebuilt.
 But this week, the plan ran into trouble.
 Donald Powell, the president's coordinator for Gulf Coast Rebuilding, told Louisiana officials that the administration would not support the plan, because it would create a new federal bureaucracy.

 ALLEN: Andy Coplan heads the Louisiana Recovery Authority, the state body overseeing rebuilding across the state.
 He notes that, of that $11.5 million, Louisiana is receiving just over half.

-White House Building Coordinator Don Powell says Louisiana can come back later for more funding requests, but, that like Mississippi, the state should first take care of the 20,000 people whose houses were destroyed, and who lived outside of the flood plane.
+ALLEN: White House Building Coordinator Don Powell says Louisiana can come back later for more funding requests, but, that like Mississippi, the state should first take care of the 20,000 people whose houses were destroyed, and who lived outside of the flood plane.

 POWELL: I think the homeowner clearly is the person here that should be first in line; the homeowner whose home was outside the flood plane, and his home was destroyed, and did not have flood insurance.

-Greg Allen, NPR News.
+SEAN REILLY: Greg Allen, NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.